apache/skywalking-agent-test-tool/README.md

 The `mock collector` is responsible for mocking the SkyWalking OAP receiver to collect data from the agent.
 It will collect data from Agent reported by `GRPC`.
 And then it can be downloaded by Http API that the mock collector collected(service registered, instance registered, and segments).
-Finally, to validate the file downloaded from `mock collector` by `SkyWalking Validator.
+Eventually, validate the file downloaded from `mock collector` by using `SkyWalking Validator`.

 ## Apache SkyWalking Mock Collector